chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 ![10](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/10-stopping-ec2-instance.png)

-We should see the Private IP address of the EC2 instance removed from the Prefix List Entries
+We should see the Private IP address of the EC2 instance removed from the Prefix List Entries, the Max Entries remains as 1 - this is because the minimum value must be 1 even when there are no Entries in the Prefix List

 ![11](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/11-prefix-list-entry-removed.png)